222093271/SIT737-2025-PRAC10P/README.md

 ## Kubernetes Deployment and Configuration

-This section details the deployment of the containerised Node.js application on Google Kubernetes Engine (GKE), environment secret configuration, and exposing the service to the outside.
-Kubernetes ensures scalability, reliability, and automatic management of containerised workloads.
+This stage outlines containerised Node.js application deployment on Google Kubernetes Engine (GKE), environment secret configuration, and exposing the service externally.
+Kubernetes takes care of scalability, reliability, and automatic management of containerised workloads.

-Kubernetes (K8s) has a vital function in the orchestration of containerised workloads.
-It manages scaling, deployment, load balancing, health monitoring, and fault tolerance for cloud-native applications.
-In this section, we detail the step-by-step deployment of the Dockerised Node.js registration app to **Google Kubernetes Engine (GKE)**.
+Kubernetes (K8s) plays an essential part in containerised workload orchestration.
+Kubernetes handles scaling, deployment, load balancing, health checking, and fault tolerance for cloud-native application runtimes.
+This section outlines the step-by-step deployment of the Dockerised Node.js registration application to **Google Kubernetes Engine (GKE)**.

 ### Creating the Kubernetes Cluster on GCP